imtiaz114/Hishab-assessment-Imtiaz/README.md

    a.
 All data was given token-tag pair in dictionary format, I formed sentences by identifying "|" which denoted the end of a sentence.
 Corresponding tags were also extracted so that token-tag pair relation reman intact.

    b.
-As I inteneded to use pretrain models and/or binary training approch I restricted number of labels to the most common ones, namely:
+As I inteneded to use pretrain models and/or binary training approach I restricted number of labels to the most common ones, namely:
      {'O', 'B-PER', 'I-PER', 'B-ORG', 'I-ORG', 'B-LOC', 'I-LOC'}

    c.
 The other dataset had some annotation problem, like annotating ")" and "(" as separate token in some sentence and not in other, so after observing a bit, had to get rid of some of the token-tag pairs and had to remove all the punctuations from this dataset replacing with a single one in order to correctly tokenize the dataset.